Retailers Carrefour, Tesco join forces in strategic alliance

-PARIS (Reuters) - French supermarket retailer Carrefour (CARR.PA) and British peer Tesco (TSCO.L) announced on Monday plans to form a global long-term purchasing alliance, as they seek to cut costs.
+PARIS, July 2 (Reuters) - French supermarket retailer Carrefour and British peer Tesco announced on Monday plans to form a global long-term purchasing alliance, as they seek to cut costs.

 The alliance will cover the strategic relations with global suppliers, the joint purchasing of own-brand products and goods not for re-sale, said Carrefour in a statement.